New Jersey Umbrella Insurance

 Added Protection for Your Auto Policy

 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
-In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.
+In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit can provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

 Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors.
 Such accidents could lead to a significant claim against the homeowner.
-If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection above your homeowners policy's liability limit.

 See If You're Eligible